 Optimize your cornerstones!

-So go ahead and start optimizing your cornerstone articles to make them rank higher.
-Use the new free cornerstone analysis in Yoast SEO as a guide, to find out which aspects of the article you could improve.
+So, go ahead and start optimizing your cornerstone articles to make them rank higher.
+Use the free cornerstone analysis in Yoast SEO as a guide, to find out which aspects of the article you could improve.
 Keep an eye on the text link counter to see if your cornerstones receive enough internal links.
 And if you want to take it a step further, get Premium to help you do some sophisticated internal linking.
 Good luck!

 Read more: Site structure: the ultimate guide »